 It’s all up to you!

-Shore diving makes you responsible for the transportation, assembly and cleaning of your own gear.
+Shore diving makes you responsible for the transportation, assembly, and cleaning of your own gear.
 It makes you responsible for researching dive sites and understanding the local conditions.
 Shore diving makes you responsible for your own safety and enjoyment and it is much, much cheaper than diving from guided boats!

 Shore diving is definitely not for everyone.
 It sometimes requires hiking heavy dive gear over difficult terrain.
-It sometimes requires swimming out quite far from shore to reach a reef and learning to send up a SMB.
+It sometimes requires swimming out quite far from shore to reach a reef and learning to send up an SMB.